unpoly/unpoly2-slides/slides.md

 The following slides examine how an overlay can be "accepted".

+---

 Accepting when a location is reached
 ====================================

-The following will open overlay will close when a URL like `/companies/123` is reached.
+The following will open an overlay that closes once a URL like `/companies/123` is reached:

 ```html
 <a href="/companies/new"